Hastings, Washington County • Daily or annual state park permit required

 The park surrounds Afton Alps Ski area/Golf Course.

-You’ll need a daily or annual state park pass to park, which you can get at the main entrance.
+You’ll need a daily or annual Minnesota State Park permit to park, which you can get at the main entrance or online ahead of time.